Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 In the case that $K$ acts freely on $\Phinv(0)$, any finite energy vortex $(A,u)$ on $\C$ has a well-defined {\em evaluation at infinity} $\ev_\infty(A,u) \in X \qu K$, given by the limit of $u(s + i t)$ along any ray $ s + i t = re^{i \theta}, r \to \infty$.
 More generally in the locally free case, $\ev_\infty(A,u) = [k_0(2 \pi),x_0]$ lies in the {\em inertia orbifold}

 which, for example, appeared in Kawasaki \cite{ka:ri}.
 The orbifold case was not treated in Ziltener \cite{zilt:phd}; however, the proof is almost the same as the manifold case.

-\begin{remark} The area form $\omega_{\bA}$ has a pole of order two at infinity and so one cannot expect an extension of $(A,u)$ to the projective line to satisfy the vortex equations.
-Instead, the last item implies that the connection $A$ converges in $L^p$, after gauge transformation, to a connection of the form $\lambda \d \theta$ near infinity for some $\lambda \in \k$ with $\exp(\lambda)$ finite order.
-By the implicit function theorem on $\C - B_R$ using weighted Sobolev spaces, one sees that any connection with exponential decay to $\lambda \d \theta$ is complex gauge equivalent to $\lambda \d \theta$, for $R$ sufficiently large.
-Thus, after {\em complex} gauge transformation, we may take $A$ to be equal to $\lambda \d \theta$ in a neighborhood of $\infty \in \P$.
-Taking $P$ to be a orbi-bundle on $\P^1$ given by gluing in the trivial bundle using transition map $z^\lambda$, it follows that $(A,u)$ extends to a gauged holomorphic map on $\P$ mapping $\infty$ to $\Phinv(0)$.
-However, the extension will not satisfy any vortex equation on the entire projective line $\P$. \end{remark}
+\begin{remark} The area form $\omega_{\bA}$ has a pole at infinity and so one cannot expect an extension of $(A,u)$ to the projective line to satisfy the vortex equations.
+Instead, taking $P$ to be a orbi-bundle on $\P^1$ given by gluing in the trivial bundle using transition map $z^\lambda$, the pair $(A,u)$ extends to a gauged holomorphic map on $\P$ mapping $\infty$ to $\Phinv(0)$ \cite{venuwood:class}.
+However, the extension will not satisfy any vortex equation on the entire projective line $\P$. \end{remark} .1in

-Let $\ol{M}_{n,1}^K(\bA,X)$ resp. $\ol{M}_{n,1}^{K,\fr}(\bA,X)$ denote the moduli space of isomorphism classes of nodal scaled affine vortices to $X$, resp. the moduli space of isomorphism classes of framed nodal scaled affine vortices to $X$. $\ol{M}_{n,1}^\fr(\bA,X)$ admits an evaluation maps at the markings, and, as explained in \cite{zilt:phd} an additional evaluation map at infinity to $I_{X \qu K}$:
+Let $\ovl{M}_{n,1}^K(\bA,X)$ resp. $\ovl{M}_{n,1}^{K,\fr}(\bA,X)$ denote the moduli space of isomorphism classes of nodal scaled affine vortices to $X$, resp. the moduli space of isomorphism classes of framed nodal scaled affine vortices to $X$. $\ovl{M}_{n,1}^\fr(\bA,X)$ admits an evaluation maps at the markings, and, as explained in \cite{zilt:phd} an additional evaluation map at infinity to $I_{X \qu K}$:

 If $K^{n}$ acts freely, combining this map with a classifying map gives a map